 We mitigate the risks by diversifying our investment portfolio, limiting the amount of investments in debt securities of any single issuer and using a third-party investment manager.
-Our debt securities are short- to intermediate- term investments with maturities ranging from less than 1 month to 23 months as of June 30, 2014 and less than 1 month to 19 months as of June 30, 2013, respectively.
+Our debt securities are short- to intermediate- term investments with maturities ranging from less than 1 month to 14 months as of June 30, 2015 and less than 1 month to 23 months as of June 30, 2014, respectively.
 We do not use derivative financial instruments in our investment portfolio.

-Our analysis of our investment portfolio and interest rates at June 30, 2014 and 2013 indicated that a 100 basis point increase or decrease in interest rates would result in a decrease or increase of approximately \$0.8 million for fiscal 2014 and 2013, respectively, in the fair value of our investment portfolio determined in accordance with income-based approach utilizing portfolio future cash flows discounted at the appropriate rates.
+Our analysis of our investment portfolio and interest rates at June 30, 2015 and 2014 indicated that a 100 basis point increase or decrease in interest rates would result in a decrease or increase of approximately \$0.3 million for fiscal 2015 and \$0.8 million for fiscal 2014 in the fair value of our investment portfolio determined in accordance with income-based approach utilizing portfolio future cash flows discounted at the appropriate rates.